SS Minnekahda: British troop and cargo ship

-Minnekahda repatriated Allied troops after the Armistice of 11 November 1918.
-On 23 November she left Liverpool taking home 3,010 members of the American Expeditionary Forces.
+Minnekahda repatriated Allied troops after the armistice with Germany that ended World War I on 11 November 1918.
+On 23 November 1918 she left Liverpool taking home 3,010 members of the American Expeditionary Forces.
 She sailed in convoy with two other British troop ships, Lapland and Orca, and an escort of destroyers.
-On the voyage one US soldier aboard Minnekahda died of pneumonia, which he caught as a secondary infection after catching Spanish flu.
-Atlantic storms slowed the convoy by 36 hours, and Lapland and Minnekahda reached New York on 5 December.
+On the voyage one U.S. soldier aboard Minnekahda died of pneumonia, which he caught as a secondary infection after contracting the Spanish flu.
+Atlantic storms slowed the convoy by 36 hours, and Lapland and Minnekahda reached New York on 5 December 1918.

-In February 1919 Minnekahda repatriated 12 companies of the 329th Infantry Regiment.
-On 16 January 1920 she left London on her final trooping voyage, crossing the Atlantic via Halifax, Nova Scotia to New York.
+In February 1919 Minnekahda repatriated 12 companies of the United States Army′s 329th Infantry Regiment.
+On 16 January 1920 she left London on her final trooping voyage, crossing the Atlantic via Halifax, Nova Scotia, Canada, to New York City.

 On 27 March 1920 Minnekahda started service between London and New York as a cargo ship.
 Her cargo included 17 tons of gold bullion, worth $9,800,000, in her specie room.
 The bullion was from HM Treasury, as an instalment repayment of war loans.
 When she docked in New York on 7 April, motor trucks under armed guard met her to take the bullion to the Federal Reserve Bank of New York.

-American Line chartered Minnekadha for a single round trip from New York to London, Hamburg and back to New York that began on 17 July 1920.
-She began her last voyage as a cargo ship on 8 October that year, leaving London for New York.
+American Line chartered Minnekadha for a single round trip from New York to London and Hamburg and back to New York that began on 17 July 1920.
+She began her last voyage as a cargo ship on 8 October 1920, leaving London for New York.